 The place part of the bet will pay a certain number of places at a percentage of the odds.
 In horse racing the number of places paid is determined by the number of runners in the race.
 So, a race with 10 runners will pay out top 3 places; a race with 16+ horses will pay out top 4.
 The place price will be a fraction of the original odds, usually either 1/4 or 1/5 of the price that you took.

 If the horse failed to win, but finishes 2nd or 3rd in this race, we would lose the win part of the bet, but still pick up the place part of the bet.
 It doesn’t matter if they finish 2nd or 3rd, as the payout will be the same for any place pot.
-So we make a £12.50 profit for a place.
+So, we make a £12.50 net win for a place.